Device-independent uncloneable encryption: Uncloneable encryption scheme with variable keys

 \paragraph{Error correction.} Because we allow some noise in the honest devices, the client and receiver's output strings from the devices will not be perfectly correlated even in the honest case.
 We shall accommodate this in our protocol by incorporating standard error correction procedures (see e.g.~\cite{Ari10,Ren05,TMP+17}), which we briefly summarize as follows: \begin{fact} Suppose Alice and Bob hold classical random variables $CC'$ following an i.i.d. distribution $\sfP_{C_iC'_i}^{\otimes l}$.
 We shall refer to an error correction procedure as a process in which Alice computes a syndrome value $\syn(C)$ of length $\lsyn$ (in bits) to send to Bob, who uses it together with $C'$ to produce a guess for $C$.
 Then for any $\xi>1$ and $\beta<1/2$, there exists an efficient error-correction procedure such that the syndrome length is

 and the probability of Bob's guess being wrong is upper bounded by a function $\lEC(l) = O(2^{-l^\beta})$. \end{fact}

 With this in mind, we shall lay out the error correction procedure used in our DI-VKECM scheme.
-Some of the discussion here will refer to parameters and registers appearing in various steps of the protocol; see the presentation of Scheme~\ref{prot:DI-VKECM} below for the description of such quantities.

 Here we shall describe the error correction procedure in terms of arbitrary values for the protocol parameters $\gamma,\alpha,\qhon$.
 The protocol steps corresponding to the error correction procedure are step~\ref{alg:syn}, in which a syndrome is computed for a string $\eA$, and step~\ref{alg:guess}, where the receiver uses it to produce a guess for $\eA$.
 We note that in the honest case, when the full process $\Dec\circ\KeyR\circ\Enc$ in Scheme \ref{prot:DI-VKECM} is carried out, at the point of step~\ref{alg:syn} the receiver holds an output string $\eS$ from the device along with the values $U,\eX$.
 Furthermore, the device behaviour is i.i.d.~in the honest case.
 With this, we take the error-correction procedure to be performed as specified in Fact~\ref{fc:EC}, interpreting the distribution on $(C_i,C'_i)$ in that procedure to be the distribution on $(\eA_i, \eS_i U_i \eX_i)$ for the \emph{honest} devices.
 Note that this means the value $\sfH(C_i|C'_i)$ in~\eqref{eq:EC} in this context has the following value (letting $h_2$ denote the binary entropy function):

 where we have used the facts that $\sfH\!\left(\eA_i|\eS_i; U_i \eX_i = u_i \tilde{x}_i\right) = 0$ whenever $u_i \neq \mathrm{keep}$ or $\tilde{x}_i = \bot$ (because $\eA_i$ is set to a deterministic value in those cases), and $\sfH\!\left(\eA_i|\eS_i; U_i \eX_i = u_i \tilde{x}_i\right) = h_2(\qhon)$ otherwise (because in that case we have $u_i = \mathrm{keep}$ and $\tilde{x}_i = x_i+2$, i.e.~for the honest devices this corresponds to the client and receiver measuring in the same basis on a Werner state~\eqref{eq:werner}, hence their output values $(\eA_i,\eS_i)$ have uniform marginal distributions, and the probability that they differ is $\qhon$).